DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 ### Padding

 The CBC mode encrypts blocks with the same block length.
 As you may think, certainly not all the plaintext messages length are a multiple of the cipher block length.
-So, how this problem can be solved?
-How a 14-byte message is encrypted where cipher blocks are 8 bytes?
+So, how can this problem be solved?
+How is a 14-byte message encrypted where cipher blocks are 8 bytes?
 One of the techniques used is **padding**.

 The **padding** makes the ciphertext longer than the plaintext to maintain each block with the same size allowing to encrypt a message of any length.
 For block ciphers, padding is applied according to the [PKCS#7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS#5_and_PKCS#7) standard and [RFC 5652](https://tools.ietf.org/html/rfc5652#section-6.3).
 The standard says, the value to pad with is the number of bytes of padding that remains to fill a block.
 More technically, the message is expanded and extra bytes are added to the plaintext in order to complete a block.

 > Take in mind that one char is one byte in size.
 As an example, 8 chars are equal to 8 bytes.

 For example, let's try to encrypt `FAKEGUY` with a block size of 8 bytes (or 8 characters).
 The message would be padded to `FAKEGUY\x01`.
 Why `\x01` at the end?
-According to the standard mentioned above, if there is one byte to complete the block, the message is padded with `\x01`.
+According to the standard mentioned above, if there is one byte missing to complete the block, the message is padded with `\x01`.
 If there were two bytes the pad would be with `\x02`.
 Let's show a practical example of how this works with different message lengths and their pads.